Sam Brown (singer): Career

-Backing vocalist
+Backing and guest vocalist

 As well as her solo career, Brown has had a successful career as a backing vocalist and collaborator with other artists.
 She has worked with the band Barclay James Harvest (1984), David Gilmour (David Gilmour in Concert) and Pink Floyd, Deep Purple (In Concert with The London Symphony Orchestra), Jon Lord, The Firm, Gary Moore, George Harrison and Nick Cave.
 She has often appeared as a member of Jools Holland's Rhythm and Blues Orchestra and achieved further prominence with her 2002 performance at the Concert for George, which was a memorial to George Harrison on the first anniversary of his death, where she sang "Horse to the Water".
-This song is included in the film of the concert, not on the album.
+This song is included in the film of the concert and in the 2018 digital album release, but not on the original 2003 album.
 In 2002, she was a backing vocalist at Buckingham Palace at the Golden Jubilee of Elizabeth II's concert, Party at the Palace.

 In 2015, Brown started teaching backing vocals classes at the Academy of Contemporary Music (ACM) in Guildford, Surrey, a school for rock and pop musicians.